-We provide a comprehensive, integrated and highly customizable range of services for the discovery, development and manufacturing of biologics.
+We are a global leading biologics services provider that offers comprehensive, integrated and highly customizable services through our teams of scientists, proprietary technology platform and know-how, state-of-the-art laboratories, and cGMP-compliant manufacturing facilities to pharmaceutical and biotechnology companies.
 We operate through six operating subsidiaries, namely, WuXi Biopharma, Suzhou Biologics, Shanghai Biologics, HK Biologics, US Biologics and UK Biologics.

 Before the Reorganization, our biologics business was one of the five distinct business units of WuXi PharmaTech alongside with small molecules, cell & gene therapies, medical device and genomics ("Other WuXi Businesses").
-WuXi PharmaTech's shares were listed on the NYSE and were delisted from the NYSE on December 10, 2015.
-See "- Prior [REDACTED] on NYSE and Delisting of WuXi PharmaTech" for details.
 WuXi PharmaTech was a leading global pharmaceutical, biopharmaceutical and medical device open-access capability and technology platform with operation in China and the U.S..

-The Founding Individuals, namely Dr. Li, Dr. Zhao, Mr. Xiaozhong Liu and Mr. Zhaohui Zhang and certain other Independent Third Parties co-founded WuXi AppTec Group in the PRC in December 2000.
+The Founding Individuals, namely Dr. Li, Dr. Zhao, Mr. Xiaozhong Liu and Mr. Zhaohui Zhang and certain other Independent Third Parties co-founded WuXi PharmaTech Co., Ltd. (currently known as WuXi AppTec) in the PRC in December 2000.
+WuXi PharmaTech was incorporated in March 2007 as an offshore holding company of WuXi AppTec.
+In January 2008, WuXi PharmaTech acquired AppTec Laboratory Services, Inc., a company engaged in biopharmaceutical and medical device testing and biologics-based manufacturing and related services which commenced operations in 2001.
+Since then, WuXi PharmaTech Co., Ltd. was renamed as WuXi AppTec.
 WuXi PharmaTech expanded into biologics-related discovery, development and manufacturing services by establishing WuXi Biopharma in May 2010.
 As of the Latest Practicable Date, the Founding Individuals were Controlling Shareholders of our Company.